hashicorp/terraform-provider-aws/website/docs/r/msk_cluster.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) of the MSK cluster.
-* `bootstrap_brokers` - A comma separated list of one or more hostname:port pairs of kafka brokers suitable to bootstrap connectivity to the kafka cluster.
+* `bootstrap_brokers` - A comma separated list of one or more hostname:port pairs of kafka brokers suitable to boostrap connectivity to the kafka cluster.
 Only contains value if `client_broker` encryption in transit is set to `PLAINTEXT` or `TLS_PLAINTEXT`.
-* `bootstrap_brokers_tls` - A comma separated list of one or more DNS names (or IPs) and TLS port pairs kafka brokers suitable to bootstrap connectivity to the kafka cluster.
+* `bootstrap_brokers_tls` - A comma separated list of one or more DNS names (or IPs) and TLS port pairs kafka brokers suitable to boostrap connectivity to the kafka cluster.
 Only contains value if `client_broker` encryption in transit is set to `TLS_PLAINTEXT` or `TLS`.
+* `bootstrap_brokers_sasl_scram` - A comma separated list of one or more DNS names (or IPs) and TLS port pairs kafka brokers suitable to boostrap connectivity using SASL/SCRAM to the kafka cluster.
+Only contains value if `client_broker` encryption in transit is set to `TLS_PLAINTEXT` or `TLS` and `client_authentication` is set to `sasl`.
 * `current_version` - Current version of the MSK Cluster used for updates, e.g. `K13V1IB3VIYZZH`
 * `encryption_info.0.encryption_at_rest_kms_key_arn` - The ARN of the KMS key used for encryption at rest of the broker data volumes.
 * `zookeeper_connect_string` - A comma separated list of one or more hostname:port pairs to use to connect to the Apache Zookeeper cluster.